 If you think someone close to you may be suffering, look out for red flags and monitor them.
 If they haven’t opened up to you about their condition, they may be unaware or in denial.
 Try to talk to them about the symptoms you’ve recognized and offer nonjudgmental support and a listening ear.

-When experienced alone or in a different context, the symptoms listed above may be normal.
+When experienced alone or in a different context, the depression symptoms may be normal.
 But the more symptoms a person has, the stronger they are, or the longer they’ve lasted, the more likely it is they’re dealing with depression.

 One other symptom that is much harder to recognize is forced happiness, also known as hidden depression or “smiling depression.”
 When someone lives with depression for a long time, they can become adept at hiding their symptoms in the company of others.
 Over time, it’s difficult to keep up with the façade, so the mask may slip during difficult moments.
 Be on the lookout for any signs of sadness, hopelessness, or loneliness that seem out of character.